TobBot2/BusinessMonkey/README.md

 ### Game Summary

 Abu never wanted to go apeshit.
-But when his business associate ran away with his jewels, he knew what he had to do.
-Your mission: Shoot your way through the rival triad group and track down the boss to get your jewels back!
+But when his business associate ran away with his coins, he knew what he had to do.
+Your mission: Shoot your way through the rival triad group and track down the boss to get your coins back!
+Along the way pickup some of the coins of yours he dropped.

-Fight your way through unique levels by shooting down waves of enemies and advancing toward their boss in this fast-paced first-person shooter.
+////Fight your way through unique levels by shooting down waves of enemies and advancing toward their boss in this fast-paced first-person shooter.
 Utilize a variety of guns, temporary power-ups, and parkour-style manic-monkey movements to quickly take down enemies and maneuver the streets and buildings of Hong Kong.

+Fight your way through the twists and turns of the city, avoiding the enemies and fires set by the traid group as you advance toward their boss in this fast-paced first-person shooter.
+Utilize a variety of guns,  and parkour-style manic-monkey movements to quickly take down enemies and maneuver the streets and buildings of Hong Kong.

 ### Genre